 - Interpret information presented visually, orally, or quantitatively (charts, graphs, timelines, etc) and explain how the information contributes to an understanding of the text in which it appears.

-- Determine the meaning of general academic words or phrases in text relevant to a 4th grade topic or subject area.
+- Determine the meaning of general academic words or phrases in a text relevant to a 4th-grade topic or subject area.

 - Refer to details and examples in a text when explaining what the text says.

 - Read with sufficient accuracy and fluency to support comprehension.

 - Engage effectively in a range of collaborative discussions with diverse partners on 4th-grade topics and texts, building on others' ideas and expressing their own clearly.

 - Produce clear and coherent writing that is appropriate to the task, purpose, and audience.

 - Summarize key supporting details and ideas in a text.

 - Multiply and dive a 4-digit number by a 1-digit number, multiply two 2-digit numbers

 - Identify all of the components of the place value system

 - Understand and use targeted math vocabulary words